Applications for MIT SUD Ventures have launched! Apply today.

 What to expect

-This program is selective, but we are looking for individuals with multidisciplinary backgrounds to join the program.
-If selected, you’ll be placed into small teams and work together in one of the following areas: a) evidence-based prevention innovations, b) Innovations supporting long-term recovery treatments, or c) research and data innovations that inform policy and decision-making at federal and state levels
+This year the program is reserved for US-based, SUD researchers.
+We are especially looking for individuals who innovate in the one of the following areas: a) evidence-based prevention innovations, b) Innovations supporting long-term recovery treatments, or c) research and data innovations that inform policy and decision-making at federal and state levels.

 Program Description Image